 Of course, one of the main responsibilities of a travel agent is to book vacations for people.
 In order to do this, you’ll need to start by doing some research.

-If you work for a host agency, this will be easier as they’ll take care of having the deals readily available for you.
+If you work for a host agency as a sales agent, this will be easier as they’ll take care of having the deals readily available for you.

 As a travel agent, you may find yourself doing some event coordination.
 For instance, if your client is planning a destination wedding, you’ll need to help with travel plans.